 A disaster could hardly be planned, but disaster recovery planning is a must.
 The core of successful disaster recovery is, of course, backup.

 Nowadays, cloud storage providers are widely used for storing backups.
 However, the biggest cloud storage providers have created various services to perform recovery in the cloud.
-Today we will discuss the need for disaster recovery in the cloud and its peculiarities.
+Today we will discuss the need for cloud disaster recovery and its peculiarities.

 A disaster in IT world is a situation when you are unable to perform business tasks.
 Disaster recovery, hence, is a process of restoring the ability to perform these tasks and operations.
 In the modern world, that operation should be done fast.